 D. Choice of Forum

-The choice of forum clause is rarely mentioned in discussions regarding terms and conditions for a website.
+People rarely mention the choice of forum clause in discussions regarding terms and conditions for a website.
 What a pity.
 This single clause can neuter a lawsuit before it gets started and is particularly crucial in e-commerce terms and conditions.

 Consider a business located in San Diego that sells clothes online to customers around the world.
 Any of those customers could file a lawsuit against the clothing company in their local courthouse.
 The company management is then forced to travel to New York, London, or some other location to defend the matter.

 The choice of forum clause solves this problem nicely.
 It allows an online business to select the location where the parties must resolve all disputes arising from the website.
 For our San Diego clothing company, we would designate the Superior Court of San Diego as the choice of forum.
 If a customer attempts to sue the clothing company in another jurisdiction, we can object to the proceedings citing the choice of forum clause, and the court will often dismiss the case.

 A choice of forum clause is controversial for the simple reason the language often deprives a person or business of their day in court.
 Given this, the language we use in the provision must be carefully crafted and devoid of any ambiguity to prevent a judge sympathetic to a customer from ruling the clause invalid.

-The media loves to glamorize situations where a large company or government agency is hacked.
+The media loves to glamorize situations where hackers successfully target a large company or government agency.
 What gets less attention is the fact smaller business sites are hit frequently by hackers, resulting in untold damage.

 Laws such as the Computer Fraud and Abuse Act [18 U.S.C.
 Section 1030] and the Electronic Communications Privacy Act [18 U.S.C.
 Section 2510] exist to criminalize the practice of hacking.
 However, these laws are not a great foundation to build a civil case against anyone who hacks your site.